Corporate Governance

 The company carries out consolidated management based on a divisional organization that comprises eight sales divisions under the leadership of divisional chief executive officers (CEOs) supplemented by the Administrative Unit.

-To enhance independence from the execution of the company’s operations, a non-executive director serves as chairman of the board as well as chairperson of the Executive Compensation Committee and the Executive Appointment Committee.
+To enhance independence from the execution of the company’s operations, a non-executive director serves as chairman of the board.
 At least one-third of the members of the board are independent outside members to strengthen the soundness of management and the functioning and quality of the board, which makes decisions on top-priority management issues and monitors the execution of business.
 The four outside members of the board (outside directors) include an overseas national and a business entrepreneur, ensuring a continued high level of specialized knowledge, while the inclusion of two female members also contributes to enhancing its diversity.

 The division CEOs and the heads of the various Administrative Unit functions are appointed from among the senior executive officers to enable fast-paced management that is in close contact with frontline operations.
 To boost expertise, we have established the positions of chief financial officer (CFO), chief strategy officer (CSO), chief human resources officer (CHRO), chief technology officer (CTO), and Chief Safety & KAIZEN Officer (CSKO), who bear ultimate responsibility for their respective functions.
 By reinforcing governance functions and clarifying roles and responsibilities, this facilitates the exercise of high levels of specialization and expedites decision-making.